 The end of summer should not mean an end to visiting Hamilton County.
 A new promotion that runs through Dec.
 26 will give visitors numerous reasons to plan a memorable getaway in Hamilton County this fall and through the holidays.
 Think girlfriend shopping getaways, family get-togethers or holiday excursions.

 A highlight of the promotion is The Hamilton County Giftable Guide.
-This digital guide will showcase unique gifts found at local businesses from Strawtown Pottery to custom creations at Bath Junkie and handmade artisian gifts at Nickel Plate Arts.
-Featured wearable items include Vardagan sweatshirts and the latest styles from Little Gypsie.
+This digital guide will showcase unique gifts found at local businesses from Strawtown Pottery to custom creations at Bath Junkie and handmade artisan gifts at Nickel Plate Arts.
+Featured wearable items include Cardigan sweatshirts and the latest styles from Little Gypsie.
 It will show memorable excursions to places such as ziplining at Koteewi Aerial Adventure Treetop Trails and Conner Prairie by Candlelight.
 The guide also will highlight delectable foods, specialty shops and more.

 Radio spots began airing Oct.
 4 in Champaign, Illinois, and Fort Wayne.
 There will be digital and social media promotions around the state to advertise hotel deals and more.

 View the special hotel discounts, the Holiday Giftable Guide and video at VisitHamiltonCounty.com/shopping.

 What the Visitor Said